andybalham/blog-source-code/blog-posts/ent-int-patterns-with-serverless-and-cdk-part-03.md

 ## Summary

 In this post, we have seen how we can add business-level observability to our event-driven application.
-We were able to do this without touching the core application code at all, by taking advantage of the decoupled nature of an event-driven architecture.
+By taking advantage of the decoupled nature of an event-driven architecture, we were able to do this without touching the core application code at all.

-## Links

-TODO